Timer-Walter/PyProgram/readme.txt

-This file is for my python program only.
+This file is for my python learning program only.